sstur/js2php/README.md

 ### Why?

-This is a proof-of-concept started at a hackathon recently and as far as I can tell, hasn't been done before.
-So why not?
+This is a proof-of-concept started at a hackathon recently to see if it could be done.
 There's some interesting aspects of the two languages that make this a really interesting challenge: lexical scope, prototypal inheritance, duality of `+` operator in JS, PHP's implicit variable declaration, etc. A lot of this had to be implemented in runtime helpers with type checking, but it turns out it's totally doable.

 ### What could this possibly be used for?